SattanathanS/Medical-Insurance-Cost-Prediction/README.md

-**Medical Insurance Cost Prediction using Random Forest Regressor**
+Medical Insurance Cost Prediction using Random Forest Regressor

-**Project Overview**
+Project Overview

-  Healthcare insurance costs vary significantly based on factors such as age, BMI, smoking habits, region, and number of dependents.
-This project leverages Machine Learning to predict an individual's medical insurance charges using a Random Forest Regressor model.
+This project predicts medical insurance charges using a Random Forest Regressor.
+The model uses demographic and health-related attributes such as age, BMI, smoking status, region, gender, and number of dependents to estimate expected insurance costs.

-  The objective is to help insurance providers, healthcare analysts, and customers estimate likely insurance expenses and understand the factors influencing healthcare costs.
+The goal is to support insurance providers, healthcare analysts, and customers by delivering a data-driven estimate of medical expenses and highlighting the factors that most influence cost variation.

-**Business Problem**
+Business Problem

-  Insurance companies need accurate cost estimates to:
+Insurance companies need reliable cost prediction models to improve pricing strategies, assess customer risk profiles, reduce manual underwriting effort, and provide more personalized premium estimates.

   Improve pricing strategies
   Assess customer risk profiles